Configuration file guide

 Guide for creating and modifying necessary configuration files

-Running agate requires a few configuration files.
+Running agate requires configuration files.
 Each of these are plain text files that end with .cnf and can be edited in any text editor or in MATLAB’s Editor window.
-The mission configuration file is required for all processes, but the others are optional depending on the goals of a specific task.

-2. A basestation configuration file with SSH login info - only required if using agate to interact directly with the basestation
+2. A basestation configuration file with SSH login info - only required if using agate to interact directly with the basestation.
+This is a separate configuration file because it does not change between missions and should be stored in a secure directory on your local computer and not shared with others.

 Mission configuration file